Arming small platforms with AI in the fight against terrorist propaganda

 Many of these platforms are not large enough to have a moderation team.
 Some are one-person start ups.
 The chances of complying to a law that insists on removal within an hour of request for these companies is slim.
 Such platforms will require much more support, or face potential collapse.

-A vital support system for smaller platforms
+A vital support system for small platforms

 Technology can hugely assist such companies.
 A first step for any content host should be the application of a hash filter for terrorist propaganda.
 Hashing is a computer programming function which effectively creates a unique fingerprint for content that can be deployed to automatically block the upload of harmful and illegal material, like terrorist propaganda.
 The Global Internet Forum for Countering Terrorism (GIFCT) operates a hash sharing consortium for small platforms seeking to block the upload of terrorist content.